E-mail the class

 There are three required books for this class:

-Zapotec Science, by Roberto Gonzales
+Zapotec Science, by Roberto Gonzalez.
+Ebook available at UW Library.

 The Consequential Damages of Nuclear War, by Johnston and Barker

-All are available at the University Bookstore.
+All are available at the University Bookstore, and also at various online outlets.

-Most other readings are accessible as .pdf files or as UW library resources from links on this website.
+Other readings are accessible as .pdf files or as UW library resources from links on this website.